-Revenue and cost of sales recognition for construction activities (Notes 4(a), 27 and 28 to the financial statements)
+Revenue recognition for construction and property development activities (Notes 4(a), 4(b) and 27 to the financial statements)

-The amount of revenue and corresponding costs of the Group's construction activities are recognised over the period of contract by reference to the progress towards complete satisfaction of that performance obligation.
-The progress towards complete satisfaction of performance obligation is determined by reference to proportion of construction costs incurred for works performed to date bear to the estimated total costs for each project.
-We focused on this area because significant directors' judgement is required, in particular with regards to determining the progress towards satisfaction of a performance obligation, the extent of the construction costs incurred and the estimated total construction revenue and costs, as well as the recoverability of the construction contracts projects.
-The estimated total revenue and costs are affected by a variety of uncertainties that depend of the outcome of future events.
+The revenue of the Group's construction and property development activities are recognised over the period of contract or development by reference to the progress towards complete satisfaction of that performance obligation.
+The progress towards complete satisfaction of performance obligation is determined by reference to proportion of construction or development costs incurred for works performed to date bear to the estimated total costs for each project (input method).
+We focused on this area because significant directors' judgement is required, in particular with regards to determining the progress towards satisfaction of a performance obligation, the extent of the construction or development costs incurred and the estimated total construction or development revenue and costs, as well as any potential liquidated ascertained damages ("LAD").
+The estimated total revenue and costs are affected by a variety of uncertainties that depend on the outcome of future events.